 READ MORE :

 From a software attitude, all the user desires is a phone that walks a non-developer model of Android four.
 Four or above.
-With the one’s prerequisites, the consumer can then surely download the Android Pay app to get started.
+With the one’s prerequisites, the consumer can download the Android Pay app to start.
 For better education, could you take a look at our how-to here?

-The platform arrived in Canada on May thirty-first, 2017 — almost years after it was first released within the U.S. At some point of Google’s 2015 I/O developer convention.
+The platform arrived in Canada on May 30, 2017 — almost years after it was first released in the U.S. At some point during Google’s 2015 I/O developer convention.
 As of launch, it helps credit cards from BMO, CIBC, Banque Nationale, Scotiabank, Desjardins, President’s Choice Financial, ATB Financial, and Canadian Tire Financial Services.

 RBC and TD push back

-RBC and TD have opted out of Android Pay; for now, both have stored the door open to joining Android Pay inside the destiny — evidently, an excellent PR circulate, because both were receiving a high rate of requests that they guide the platform on social media from clients.
+RBC and TD have opted out of Android Pay; for now, both have stored the door open to joining Android Pay inside the destiny — evidently, an excellent PR circulate because both received a high rate of requests that they guide the platform on social media from clients.

 “I don’t suppose it’s a rejection of that technology; it’s just that there’s work to be achieved to enable the generation inside their infrastructure and installation the ability for clients to sign up and configure their cards […], but it will manifest,” he said.